glouwa/d3-hypertree/readme.md

 ## Usage

 This first snippet shows the minimal configuration for creating a hypertree component.
-Only parent DOM element and data source, in this case a file in d3 JSON format is sufficient.
-You can also use `d3-hierarchy` object as data source, as show in the comments.
+Specifying a parent DOM element and a data source is sufficient.
+You can also use `d3-hierarchy` objects as data source, as shown in the comments.

 ```typescript
 new hyt.Hypertree(